microsounds/atelier/readme.md

 	| -- | -- |
 	| `...`, `....`, etc. | Shorthand for `../../`, `../../../` and so on. |
 	| `-e <dirname>` | Fuzzy find and jump into a sub-directory. |

+## `chromium`
+`chromium` was extended to mangle the user-hostile per-profile `Preferences` JSON file with a series of chained `jq` filters in [`~/.config/chromium/settings.conf`](.config/chromium/settings.conf), applying persistent settings in order.

+C preprocessor syntax is also accepted, hex color values in the form `#RRGGBB` will be converted to a signed integer representing `0xAARRGGBB` in two's complement hexadecimal with alpha channel always set to `0xFF`

 ## `nano`
 * `nano` is an alias for [`nano-overlay`](Scripts/nano_overlay.sh) which mangles config files and offers the following extensions: